timani/technical-interview/docs/01-Getting-Started.md

 ### Overview

-In order to get started you can start by cloning the repository.
+In order to get started you should start by forking the repository.

 ### Tasks